Trudeau says time for blockades to end, Indigenous leaders to work with government

 This report by The Canadian Press was first published Feb.
 21, 2020.

-_With files from Steve Lambert in Winnipeg, Bill Graveland in Calgary and Laura Kane in Vancouver
+—With files from Steve Lambert in Winnipeg, Liam Casey in Tyendinaga Mohawk Territory, Bill Graveland in Calgary and Laura Kane in Vancouver